RonMansolilli/pashi/README.md

 ### S3a.
 Dataset Prep

   **Tasks:**
   - [x] a.
-Pull datasets from CoP or figure out if an API call would work
+Pull datasets from State of Oregon or figure out if an API call would work
   - [x] b.
 Pull zip code dataset based on Portland neighborhoods
   - [x] c.
 Pull 2020 crime dataset from CoP crime data site, evaluate and scrub
   - [x] d.
 Build working files for crime and housing data